10Kaiser10/hydraulic-erosion/README.md

 # Hydraulic Erosion on Procedurally Generated Terrain

 Procedural Terrain Generation in Unity.
 Simulating erosion due to water to make the terrain look more natural.
-Using compute shader to run the simulation of GPU for massive improvements in simulation speed (Simulating a million water drops in 10 seconds).
+Using compute shader to run the simulation on GPU for faster simulation speed (Simulating a million water drops in 10 seconds).

 - Generating Height Map image using perlin noise.
 Using a compute shader to run the code on GPU.